barnesdc/tic-tac-toe-react-app/NOTES.md

     1. mutate the data by directly chaning the data's values
     2. replace the data with a new copy
   - immutability makes complex features much easier to implement like game history or future history
+  - helps you build "pure components" in React.
+Helps determine if changes have been made which help determine when a component requires re-rendering

+- Function Components

+- AWS
+  - added AWS and GraphQL integration for learning sake, pretty easy process.